 Let’s use this command using an example.

-Suppose, we have 4 amounts that we can invest.
-We want to know that how much interest, we can earn if we invest.
+Suppose we have four amounts that we can invest in.
+We want to know how much interest we can earn if we invest.

 We can see that in the above image, we have applied a formula for calculating interest with Amount 1 and specified interest percentage and duration in the year.

-Now if we want to check if which cells are dependent on G2 cell.
-Then we will use the ‘Trace Dependents’ command available in the ‘Formula Auditing’ group under the ‘Formulas’ tab.
+Now, if we want to check if which cells are dependent on the G2 cell, then we will use the ‘Trace Dependents’ command available in the ‘Formula Auditing’ group under the ‘Formulas’ tab.

 Select the G2 cell and click on the ‘Trace Dependents’ command.